Bloomreach

 Bloomreach is a cloud-based e-commerce experience platform and B2B service specializing in marketing automation, product discovery, and content management systems.
 The company, founded in 2009 by Raj De Datta and Ashutosh Garg, is headquartered in Mountain View, California.

 History

 Bloomreach was founded in 2009 in Mountain View, California by Raj De Datta and Ashutosh Garg.

 In 2012, it launched its first product, an SEO-focused tool.

 The company focused on products centered around site search, which later evolved to include additional tools for merchandisers, such as product recommendations.

-In 2013, the company brought big-data content optimization SaaS to the small screen to add smart product recommendations, predictive search, a trending section and cross-device personalization to the mobile presence.
-Bloomreach also launched in EMEA under Manley, later naming Michael Schirrmacher as Managing Director.
+In 2013, the company brought big-data content optimization SaaS to the small screen.